Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): GLP and Its Implementation

-\mypara{Motivation} dGLP serves as the formal specification for AI to implement single-agent GLP on workstations.
-The discipline is: from the mathematical definition (this section), AI derives an English+code specification, and from the spec derives Dart code.
+\mypara{Motivation} dGLP serves as the formal specification for AI to implement GLP on workstations.
+The discipline is: from the mathematical definition (this section), AI derives an English+code specification, and from this specification derives Dart code.

-While the GLP transition system (Definition~\ref{def:glp-ts}) is nondeterministic in goal selection and abstracts away suspension and failure, dGLP provides: \begin{enumerate} \item Deterministic FIFO scheduling of active goals \item Explicit tracking of suspended goals with their suspension sets \item Explicit tracking of failed goals \item Automatic reactivation of suspended goals when blocking readers are instantiated \end{enumerate}
+While cGLP (Definition~\ref{def:cglp-ts}) is nondeterministic in goal selection and abstracts away suspension and failure, dGLP provides: \begin{enumerate} \item Deterministic FIFO scheduling of active goals \item Explicit tracking of suspended goals with their suspension sets \item Explicit tracking of failed goals \item Automatic reactivation of suspended goals when blocking readers are instantiated \end{enumerate}

-The key simplification compared to multiagent GLP is that all variables are local, so reader assignments can be applied immediately rather than through asynchronous communication.
+The key simplification compared to maGLP is that all variables are local, so reader assignments can be applied immediately rather than through asynchronous communication.

-\begin{definition}[Reduction Suspension and Failure] Given unit goal $A$ and clause $C$, with $H$ \verb|:-| $B$ being the result of the GLP renaming of $C$ apart from $A$: \begin{itemize} \item The reduction \temph{succeeds} if $A$ and $H$ have a writer mgu $\sigma$ (Definition~\ref{def:glp-reduction}) \item The reduction \temph{suspends with suspension set $W$} if no writer mgu exists, but there exists a set $W \subseteq \calV?$ of readers occurring in $A$ such that for some ground substitution $\theta$ on $W$, the terms $A\theta$ and $H$ have a writer mgu. $W$ is the minimal such set. \item The reduction \temph{fails} if it neither succeeds nor suspends \end{itemize} \end{definition}
+\begin{example}[Suspension and Failure] Consider the goal \verb=merge(Xs?, Ys?, Zs)= where both input streams start with readers.
+Matching against the first clause head \verb=merge([X1|Xs1], Ys1, [X1?|Zs1?])= fails at position~1: \verb|Xs?| is a reader and \verb=[X1|Xs1]= is a compound term, so no writer mgu exists.
+However, if \verb|Xs?| were instantiated to a list cell (e.g., \verb=[1|Xs1?]=), a writer mgu would exist.
+Hence the reduction suspends with suspension set $W = \{$\verb|Xs?|$\}$.
+The goal is suspended until \verb|Xs?| is assigned.

+Conversely, \verb|merge(hello, Ys?, Zs)| fails outright against all clauses: the constant \verb|hello| cannot match any clause head's first argument, regardless of what readers are instantiated to. \end{example}

 \begin{definition}[dGLP Configuration] A \temph{dGLP configuration} over program $P$ is a triple $(Q, S, F)$ where: \begin{itemize} \item $Q$ is a sequence (queue) of \temph{active} unit goals \item $S$ is a set of \temph{suspended} unit goals, each paired with its suspension set of blocking readers \item $F$ is a set of \temph{failed} unit goals \end{itemize} \end{definition}